UBC-CIC/student-assistance-chatbot/docs/DeploymentGuide.md

 ![Respository Image](./images/exampleRepository.png)

 For the deployment to work, we have to manually set the appropriate config that will connect AWS Lex to AWS Amplify.
-Once you find this page, using the github UI you can navigate to the file `src/.env` which should look like this
+Once you find this page, using the github UI you can navigate to the file [environment file](../.env) which should look like this

 ![Blank Env Image](./images/blankEnv.png)